 In 2010, we published The Inconvenient Truth of Taiwan’s Flags of Convenience, which identified hundreds of Taiwanese-owned and/or operated fishing vessels that are registered in foreign countries and thus evade regulation from Taiwan’s Fisheries Agency (FA).
 The report also exposes shortcomings and loopholes in the FA’s distant-water fishery management policies.
 After a year of investigation, research, and lobbying work, we successfully pushed Taiwan to soften its attitude on the closure of high seas pockets in the Pacific Ocean at the annual meeting of the Western and Central Pacific Fisheries Commission in December 2010 in Hawaii.

 Our public engagement activity in Taiwan, “The Last Tuna,” motivated over 10,000 people over two months to sign a petition asking the fishing industry to support the establishment of an international marine reserve in the Pacific Ocean, as well as other conservation solutions.

 Documenting the Pacific Fishing Crisis

-Greenpeace has been documenting and exposing the overfishing crisis facing the Pacific in 2006, 2008 and 2009.
+Greenpeace has been documenting and exposing the overfishing crisis facing the Pacific.